pagekit/docs/widgets.md

 # Widgets

-Widgets are components that render small chunks of content.
-To determine where that content will be rendered, the admin area has a *Widgets* section where you can publish a widget in specific widget positions that are defined by the theme.
+<p class="uk-article-lead">Widgets are components that render small chunks of content.</p>

+To determine where a Widget's content will be rendered, the admin area has a *Widgets* section to publish widgets in specific positions that are defined by the theme.
 Extensions and themes can both come with widgets, with no difference in development.

 ## Basic structure